Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 3. Pick an efficient system migration tool.

-Though Windows has a Backup and Restore utility, the steps for system migration are complicated, and it requires an installation or recovery disk to restore system image to the new hard drive.
-So it is more recommended to use freeware like AOMEI Backupper Standard.
+Though Windows has a Backup and Restore utility, the steps for system migration are complicated, and it requires an installation or recovery disk to restore the system image to the new hard drive.
+So it is recommended to use freeware like AOMEI Backupper Standard.

 Download Freeware Win 11/10/8.1/8/7/XP